 Other EB-5 Costs

-You should also calculate any travel expenses or attorney fees that may be a part of your EB-5 process.
-Travel expenses may be more if you need to use consular processing and make your way to a U.S. Consulate or Embassy.
+You should also calculate any travel expenses or attorney fees associated with the EB-5 process.
+Travel expenses may be more if you must undergo consular processing.

 What is the Capital Required?

-One major expense that should be factored into your EB-5 cost is the actual investment that the green card is based on.
-To qualify, you will need to invest at least $1 million in a U.S. enterprise.
-Alternatively, you can invest $500,000 in a Target Employment Area (TEA), which is defined as “a rural area or one that has experienced high unemployment of at least 150 percent of the national average.”
+One major expense to factor into your EB-5 cost is the actual investment on which the green card is based.
+To qualify, you will need to invest at least $1,050,000 in a U.S. enterprise.
+Alternatively, you can invest $800,000 in a Target Employment Area (TEA), which is defined as “a rural area or one that has experienced high unemployment of at least 150 percent of the national average.”

 The invested money must be yours and must have been acquired legally, but you do not need to prove that you earned the money (e.g. it was a gift or inheritance).
 However, this capital is less of an EB-5 cost, as the idea of an investment is for it to grow and for you to receive a return on your investment.